hotternative/hotternative.github.io/_posts/2022-12-07-make-gitignore-take-effect.md

 title: "Make gitignore take effect"
 date: 2022-12-07
 ---
-You realise there are files you don't want git to track but they already tracked.
+You look at your git staging area and realise there are files you don't want git to track but they are already tracked.
+Let's say the file is `1.aux`.

 You added a new line
-to `.gitignore`, e.g. `*.aux`.
+to `.gitignore`, e.g. `*.aux` to make git ignore all `.aux` files.
-However you still find the file already tracked by git are still there (to be precise, in git staging).
+However, you find `1.aux` still tracked by git.
+(to be precise, in git staging).

 How do you make the change in `.gitignore` take effect?